Kong/kongponents/pull_request_template.md

 We are currently in the process of upgrading Kongponents to Vue 3.
 If changes are made to a component or doc file on the `main` branch, a corresponding PR needs to be made into the `next` branch that includes:

-- The component feature/fix, updated for Vue 3 and the Composition API
+- The component feature/fix, updated for Vue 3 and the Composition API.
-- Doc updates, again, for Vue 3 and the Composition API
+- Documentation updates for the component changes, as well as updating examples and usage to Vue 3 and the Composition API.
-- Updates to the corresponding `.spec.ts` test file(s) to utilize Cypress Component Tests.
+- Updates to the corresponding `.spec.ts` test file(s) to utilize [Cypress Component Testing](https://docs.cypress.io/guides/component-testing/introduction).

 If you have questions, tag `@adamdehaven` or `@kaiarrowood`.